Paintersrp/example/README.md

 - CMS for managing and organizing your website's content
 - Modular design for easy customization and extension
 - Supports server-side rendering for improved performance and SEO
-- Responsive UI design using CSS and Bootstrap
+- Responsive UI design using CSS and Material UI

 ## Prerequisites